 Before you know whether you need #10 cans, you have to know what it is.
 When it comes to emergency preparation, you’re going to find a few different food containers, including the #10 can.

 They are large metal cans with several servings of food inside.
 You may also see them as coffee cans or in bulk areas of grocery stores.
-Normally, this size of can contains about 109 ounces of food.
+Normally, this size can contain about 109 ounces of food.

 While that may help you understand the volume of the can, it may still be hard to visualize.
 The can is about seven inches tall and a little over six inches wide.